 Brazil as No. 1 Exporter

 Brazil owns the market for Arabica coffee beans.
-Last September 2019, Brazil had the largest price increase by 3% for Arabica coffee beans in a month to the average 98.73 US cents per pound.
+Last September 2019, Brazil had the largest price increase by 3% for Arabica coffee beans in a month to an average 98.73 US cents per pound.

 But what makes Brazil the world’s largest exporter of coffee by country?